cjacker/opensource-toolchain-esp8266/README.md

 You have to use UART log to debug ESP8266 as mentioned above, such as `make monitor` or `tio -b 74880 /dev/ttyUSB0`.

-# Build classic AT firmware for ESP8266
+# Classic AT firmware for ESP8266

 The latest classic AT firmware is **v1.7.5** provided by ESP8266_NONOS_SDK.
 Since The most common devices that use ESP8266 is ESP-1S module, I will introduce how to build and flash at firmware of ESP-1S in the first section.